-Technology changes constantly, so to be at the top of your game as a web developer, it’s vital you’re keeping up.
+Technology changes constantly, so to be at the top of your game as a web developer, it’s vital you’re keeping up with the best web development trends.
 It can be confusing and discerning when so many updates and developments are being released every few weeks.

 We’ve put together some information about the anticipated trends for 2017 and some advice about what areas of development you should be focusing on.
 Discussing new frameworks, techniques, and tools which are all working to enhance UX.